Elizabeth McCaul: Promontory Financial Group

-In September 2003, McCaul joined Promontory Financial Group, then a new consulting firm established by former U.S. Comptroller of the Currency Eugene Ludwig.
-She established the Washington, D.C.-based firm's New York office, which serves many of the nation's largest global banks and investment houses, and was its partner-in-charge until 2016.
-In that year, she became CEO of Promontory Europe, responsible or overseeing and directing the firm's operations in continental Europe.
+In September 2003, McCaul joined Promontory Financial Group, a consulting firm recently established in Washington, D.C. by former U.S. Comptroller of the Currency Eugene Ludwig.
+She opened the firm's New York office to serve global banks and investment houses, and was its partner-in-charge until 2016.
+In that year, she became chief executive of Promontory Europe, responsible or overseeing and directing the firm's operations in continental Europe.
 She became global head of strategy and chair of Promontory Financial Group Europe in 2019.

 During 2012 and 2013, McCaul headed a federally mandated review of mortgage foreclosure practices at Bank of America.

 In 2013, the Vatican selected Promontory Financial Group to conduct a forensic review of the Vatican Bank, which McCaul led.
 Within 48 hours of being hired, Promontory had a 25-person team in place in the bank president's ceremonial offices, charged with examining thousands of electronic and paper documents, including some that were written in Latin.

 In July 2016, McCaul discussed the Vatican's financial reforms at the annual meeting of the Leadership Roundtable, a Catholic 501(c)(3) nonprofit organization that promotes best practices and accountability in church management, finances, and administration.
 McCaul said that in 2013, the year the Vatican hired Promontory, confidence in the church and its bank had been undermined by a lack of transparency, internal controls and adherence to international regulatory practices.
 The financial reforms advocated by Pope Francis helped to make the church and its institutions more transparent, better governed, compliant with regulations and sustainable, she said, adding, “the days of ripping off the Vatican are over."

-On July 11, 2019, the European Central Bank announced it had named McCaul to a non-renewable five-year term as a member of the Supervisory Board, the single supervisory mechanism for the European Central Bank.
-The Supervisory Board plans and carries out the European Central Bank's responsibilities in overseeing the Euro zone's 114 largest banks.
+On July 11, 2019, the European Central Bank announced it had named McCaul to a non-renewable five-year term as a member of its supervisory board.
+The board plans and carries out the European Central Bank's responsibilities in overseeing the eurozone's banks under European Banking Supervision.